Inference on a Distribution from Noisy Draws

 It follows that the sample variance of the shrunken $\vartheta_1,\ldots,\vartheta_n$ has a bias that is of the same order as that in the sample variance of $\vartheta_1,\ldots,\vartheta_n$.
 Interestingly, note that, here, this estimator overcorrects for the presence of noise, and so will be underestimating the true variance, $\psi^2$, on average.

-The left plots in Figure \ref{fig:normalsimulation} provide simulation results for the distribution function $F$ for the same Monte Carlo designs.
-The upper-, middle-, and lower plots are for the sample size $(50,3)$, $(100,4)$, $(200,5)$, respectively.
-Each plot contains the true curve $F$ (black; solid) together with (the average over the Monte Carlo replications of) the naive plug-in estimator (red; dashed), the empirical distribution of the Empirical-Bayes point estimates (purple; dashed-dotted), and the analytically bias-corrected estimator (blue; solid). $95\%$ confidence bands are placed around the latter estimator.
-The bandwidth in the correction term in $\check{F}$ was chosen via the cross-validation procedure discussed above.
-Empirical Bayes was implemented non-parametrically (and correctly assuming homoskedasticity) based on the formula stated in the introduction using a kernel estimator and the optimal bandwidth that assumes knowledge of the normality of the target distribution.
-Simulations results for a jackknife correction yielded very similar corrections and are omitted here for brevity (results for the jackknife can be found in previous versions of this paper).
+The upper two plots in Figures \ref{fig:simulations_n50_m3}, \ref{fig:simulations_n100_m4}, and \ref{fig:simulations_n200_m5} provide simulation results for the distribution function $F$ for the same Monte Carlo designs.
+The figures deal with the sample sizes $(50,3)$, $(100,4)$, $(200,5)$, respectively.
+The left plots contain (the average over the Monte Carlo replications of) the analytically bias-corrected estimator (solid blue line), with the bandwidth chosen according to a cross-validation procedure, together with $95\%$ confidence bands placed around in.
+Each of the plots also provide the average of the naive plug-in estimator (dashed red line), the empirical distribution of the Empirical-Bayes point estimates (dashed-dotted purple line), and the actual standard-normal distribution that is being estimated (solid black line).\footnote{Empirical Bayes was implemented non-parametrically (and correctly assuming homoskedasticity) based on the formula stated in the introduction using a kernel estimator and the optimal bandwidth that assumes knowledge of the normality of the target distribution.} The upper right plots in Figures \ref{fig:simulations_n50_m3}, \ref{fig:simulations_n100_m4}, and \ref{fig:simulations_n200_m5} have the same structure, only now the bias-corrected estimator being plotted is the split-sample jackknife.